FAC8/FAC9-planning/gitbooktutorial.md

 ##Creating a GitBook for the next cohort.

-1) Ensure that you have been invited into the FAC organisation on gitbook and have been given admin rights there.
+1) You will need to ensure that you have been invited into the FAC organisation on gitbook and have been given admin rights there.
 This is necessary in order to create a gitbook from a Founders & Coders github repository.

 2) Sign into gitbook, through your gitbook or github account, go to the top right-hand menu, and go to the Founders & Coders organisation.